A high-order relaxation method with projective integration for solving nonlinear systems of hyperbolic conservation laws: Introduction

+Projective integration fits within recent research efforts on numerical methods for multiscale simulation \cite{E2003a,Kevrekidis2003,Kevrekidis2009}.
+In this context, projective integration is a useful technique to effectively deal with problems in which there is a macroscopic (slow) dynamics whose mathematical formulation is not known and that can be captured ``on-the-fly'' by a short (appropriately initialized) microscopic simulation.
+Then, a few small steps of the full microscopic dynamics are combined with an extrapolation of the macroscopic, slow degrees of freedom only, and the resulting method is called \emph{coarse projective integration}.
+Examples are, amongst others, bacterial chemotaxis \cite{Setayeshgar2005}, chemical reactions \cite{Rico-Martinez} and disease modeling \cite{Cisternas2004}.
+For more examples, we refer to \cite{Kevrekidis2009}.
+To conclude, we also mention alternative approaches to obtain a higher-order projective integration scheme which have been proposed in \cite{Lee2007,Rico-Martinez}; see also \cite{Eriksson2004,Sommeijer1990,Vandekerckhove2007} for related work.

 The remainder of this paper is structured as follows.
-In section \ref{sec:kinetic}, we will introduce the kinetic equations that will form the basis of the relaxation method, and discuss their asymptotic equivalence with the original hyperbolic problem.
+In section \ref{sec:kinetic}, we introduce the kinetic equations that form the basis of the relaxation method, and discuss their asymptotic equivalence with the original hyperbolic problem.
 In section \ref{sec:proj_int}, we describe the projective integration method that will be used to integrate these kinetic equations.
-Based on the analysis in \cite{lejon13}, we then discuss convergence of the resulting projective integration relaxation method in the specific setting of hyperbolic conservation laws in section \ref{sec:stability}, including the choice of appropriate method parameters.
+We then analyze convergence of the resulting projective integration relaxation method for hyperbolic conservation laws in section \ref{sec:stability}, including the choice of appropriate method parameters.
+This analysis is based on the results in \cite{Lejon2016}, for which we provide a number of alternative, simplified proofs that are specific for the relaxation systems of section~\ref{sec:kinetic}.
 Section \ref{sec:results} reports the results of extensive numerical tests for a set of benchmark problems in both one and two space dimensions: linear advection, nonlinear conservation, the dam-break problem and Sod's shock test.
 We conclude in section \ref{sec:conclusions} with a brief discussion and some ideas for future work.